-- 2. At T, the ST end-of-pulsing signal of system No. 5 is converted into an end-of-pulsing signal of system No. 4, which is sent to the incoming end B of this system. - 3.
-The end-of-pulsing signal of system No. 4, which is a numerical type signal (code 15), is acknowledged. - 4.
-At A, the outgoing register of system No. 5 is released after the ST signal has been sent. - 5.
-At T, the outgoing register 1) of system No. 4 is released when the end-of-pulsing signal is sent. - 6.
-At B, the incoming register of system No. 4 is released as soon as the number-received signal is sent backward to T on system No. 4 and all the numerical information necessary for setting up the call in the incoming country has been sent forward. - 7.
+- 2. At T, the ST end-of-pulsing signal of System No. 5 is converted into an end-of-pulsing signal of System No. 4, which is sent to the incoming end B of this system. - 3.
+The end-of-pulsing signal of System No. 4, which is a numerical type signal (code 15), is acknowledged. - 4.
+At A, the outgoing register of System No. 5 is released after the ST signal has been sent. - 5.
+At T, the outgoing register3) of System No. 4 is released when the end-of-pulsing signal is sent. - 6.
+At B, the incoming register of System No. 4 is released as soon as the number-received signal is sent backward to T on System No.4 and all the numerical information necessary for setting up the call in the incoming country has been sent forward. - 7.
 The number-received signal is sent over link BT upon reception at B of the end-of-pulsing signal.
-It will be noted that number-received signal is sent over link BT solely in order to conform to the specifications of system No. 4, even though this signal is superfluous in this case as: - a) the number-received signal is not needed to release the outgoing register of system No. 4 at T since it is released when it sends the end-of-pulsing signal: - b) this signal cannot be used to give any information to the operator at A since it cannot be passed by system No. 5 on link AT. - 3.2 Automatic calls from system No. 5 to system No. 4
+It will be noted that number-received signal is sent over link BT solely in order to conform to the specifications of System No. 4, even though this signal is superfluous in this case as: - a) the number-received signal is not needed to release the outgoing register of System No. 4 at T since it is released when it sends the end-of-pulsing signal; - b) this signal cannot be used to give any information to the operator at A since it cannot be passed by System No. 5 on link AT. - 3.2 Automatic calls from System No. 5 to System No. 4

-- 1. This situation raises no difficulties since system No. 5 possesses the ST signal which, by determining the end-of-pulsing at T, places the outgoing register of system No. 4 at T in conditions that are comparable to those existing with semi-automatic operation in system No. 4. - 2.
-At T, the ST signal of system No. 5 is converted into the end-of-pulsing signal (code 15) of system No. 4. - 3.
-The specifications of system No. 4 require that the incoming exchange B of system No. 4 must send the number-received signal as soon as: - a) an end-of-pulsing signal has been received, or - b) it has recognized that all the digits have been received.
+- 1. This situation raises no difficulties since System No. 5 posses the ST signal which, by determining the end-of-pulsing at T, places the outgoing register of System No. 4 a T in conditions that are comparable to those existing with semi-automatic operation in System No. 4. - 2.
+At T, the ST signal of System No. 5 is converted into the end-of-pulsing signal (code 15) of System No. 4. - 3.
+The specifications of System No. 4 require that the incoming exchange B of System No. 4 must send the number-received signal as soon as: - a) an end-of-pulsing signal has been received, or - b) it has recognized that all the digits have been received.